Landfill Operations

 Clean each item.
 Items do not have to work, but make sure you have both lenses.

 WHERE: The Lions Club collects eyeglasses and donates them to those who need them.
-Visit www.ConwayLions.org for details.

-Fluorescent Bulb Lighting
+Fluorescent Bulb and Tube Lighting

 Furniture